 The software’s split tunneling feature for both Mac and Windows users is definitely worth mentioning, as it allows users to choose to protect their torrent client only.
 That leaves all other online activities, such as web browsing or online gaming, unaffected by the VPN.

 And should you encounter any problems with the VPN, 24/7 customer support is provided via live chat or email.
 ExpressVPN’s offshore jurisdiction in the BVI is also a key advantage for protecting your anonymity.
 So, too, its independently audited no-logging policy.

 Price-wise, ExpressVPN costs more than other providers - although it's now packing in the value with a whole year of Backblaze cloud backup thrown in with all annual subs.
 Ultimately, it's certainly worth it for those who want the very best experience when torrenting via VPN.

 You can tell that we really rate ExpressVPN - it's the VPN we use around the office ourselves!
 And the good news is that you TechRadar readers can get a little perk, too.
-ExpressVPN has agreed to give readers three months extra free when you sign up.
-And don't forget about the no quibble 30-day money back guarantee, too.
+ExpressVPN has agreed to give readers three months extra free when they sign up.
+And don't forget about the no-quibble 30-day money-back guarantee, too.

 When talking about VPN security, NordVPN is one of the first names that springs to mind.

 That's unsurprising when you consider the ultra-secure connections you get with IKEv2/IPsec and OpenVPN protocols both supported, alongside the provider's very own high-speed NordLynx version of WireGuard.
 In fact, there are a certain number of ‘Double VPN’ servers, which actually pass your data through two separate VPN servers for additional security.
 Furthermore, Onion over VPN is supported for extra privacy.